learn-co-curriculum/js-advanced-scope-closures-readme/README.md

 inside the function, and we have defined our function in such a way that there is no other way to ever write the `manufacturePrice`.

-So here, our returned functions provides some capability that JavaScript objects do not.
-Encapsulation.
+So here, our returned functions provide some capability that JavaScript objects do not: encapsulation.
 Remember that we can always change the data of an object.

 ```js
 class Item {